sbmagnone/sbmagnone.github.io/content/services.rst

 Initial Funder Research
 ------------------------
-If you’re wondering what funding opportunities are out there for your organization, start here!
+If you’re wondering what funding opportunities are out there for your organization, I'll get you started by researching prospective funders whose priorities align with your mission.

 Single Funding Opportunity
 --------------------------